-Facebook Account Hacked - How did Hackers Gain Access to my Account and How to Get it Back?
+Facebook Account Hacked?
+How did Hackers Gain Access to my Account and How to Get it Back?

 But, why would Facebook users give cybercriminals access to their accounts?
 The thing is they did not do this knowingly.
 They were tricked into entering their Facebook user names and passwords on fake or phishing Facebook websites.
 Or, they were tricked into installing a malicious or deceptive Facebook application.